Thursday, April 21, 2022

 Therefore, when Ann Barnhardt speculates in her essay "The one about… DO ABORTED BABIES GO TO HEAVEN?" that miscarried babies absolutely all definitely go to the Limbo of the Innocents--technically a part of Hell, but one of natural happiness-- and that miscarriage itself is God intervening in order to effect "the best possible outcome" for them, who would otherwise end in a worse region of Hell, she is wrong.
 Per the previously cited doctrine, "the best possible outcome" for a person cannot be not being saved.

 However, the idea that she is primarily addressing in the essay: that all unbaptized infants absolutely all definitely go to Heaven, is indeed an error and a pernicious one.
-As she points out, the logical conclusion of the idea of guaranteed salvation for the unborn would make abortion a good deed.
+It is a form of presumption.
+However, when she claims that the logical conclusion of the idea of guaranteed salvation for the unborn would make abortion a good deed, that is an error.
+By her logic, it would then be good to kill infants the moment after they are baptized.
+Murder is never a good deed even if the victim would be guaranteed Heaven.
+It was not a good deed for the Roman pagans to kill the early martyrs.

 So yes, Barnhardt is right that infants do not deserve the Beatific Vision, and that it cannot be taken as certain that they are given it upon death.
 However, it must be acknowledged that there must be some possibility for individual infants to be admitted thereunto.
 If there were no possible hope, it would be imperative to develop surgical baptism, nanobaptism even, which would make for a very cool aspect of a science-fiction story, but it is clear from the Church's practicum through the centuries that this is not an imperative.